jdonahue94/Jake_Donahue_Portfolio/README.md

 ---

 ## Part 1 - Data Cleaning
-Why are some of my text fields garbled?
+Does my data contain outliers?
 What should I do about missing values?
+Is my data skewed?
 Why aren’t my dates formatted correctly?
-Does my data set contain outliers?
-Are my input features skewed?
-Is my target variable skewed?
 Data cleaning answers these questions and provides intuitive solutions.
 Arguably the most important step in the data science process, data cleaning can easily become deeply frustrating and time intensive.
 Recent studies suggest that data scientists spend anywhere from 50% to 80% of their time cleaning data rather than creating insights.

 ### Outliers
 In plain english, an outlier is an observation that diverges from an overall pattern within a sample.
 Mathematically, an outlier is usually defined as an observation more than three standard deviations from the mean (although sometimes you'll see 2.5 or 2 as well).
 Most machine learning algorithms do not work well in the presence of outliers, as they are known to skew mean and standard deviation, reduce the effectiveness of statistical tests and decrease normality.